 The Browse option allows the user to inspect a set of records one screen at a time.
-It will typically display eleven one-line records, seven two-line records or four four-line records per screen.
+It will typically display eleven one-line records, seven two-line records, five three-line records or three five-line records per screen.
 The same set of records will be displayed indefinitely until the user presses an arrow key to review additional records.
 The Browse option is most useful when a limited number of records in a narrow time frame need to be reviewed.